KlastAI/Klast/README.md

 ## Email

-For questions and suggestions, please use this email [contact@pollens.app]
+For questions and suggestions, please use this email [contact@pollens.io]

 ## Building